IamManchanda/002-css-js-clock/README.md

 # CSS and JS Clock

-Let's play the music.
+Let's play the clock.
 Enjoy!